DesktopECHO/kWSL/README.md

 **Quirks / Limitations / Additional Info:**
 - kWSL should work fine with an X Server instead of xRDP but this has not been thoroughly tested.
 The file ```/etc/profile.d/kWSL.sh``` contains WSL-centric environment variables that may need adjustment such as LIBGL_ALWAYS_INDIRECT.
-- Plasma-discover doesn't work in Server 2019 / Win 10-1809
+- Plasma-discover doesn't work in Server 2019 / Win 10 v.1809 -- The installer will remove it if you're running an affected OS.
 - WSL1 Doesn't work with PolicyKit.
 Enabled kdesu for apps needing elevated rights (plasma-discover, ksystemlog, muon, root console.)
 - Patched KDE Activity Manager to disable WAL in sqlite3.
 KDE Lockscreen is disabled.
 - Rebuilt xrdp 0.9.13 thanks to Sergey Dryabzhinsky @ http://packages.rusoft.ru/ppa/rusoft/xrdp/
 - Current versions of Chrome / Firefox / Konqueror do not work in WSL1; Mozilla Seamonkey is included as the 'official' stable/maintained browser
-- Installed image consumes approximately 2.6 GB of disk space
+- Installed image consumes approximately 3 GB of disk space.
 - Apt-fast was added to improve download speed and reliability.
 - KDE uses the Breeze-Dark theme and Windows fonts (Segoe UI / Consolas)
 - Copy/Paste of text and images work reliably between Windows and Linux